-The four types of abuse are physical, sexual, emotional and neglect
+The four types of abuse are physical, sexual, emotional and neglect.

-Details of the definitions of the 4 types of abuse are included as Appendix A
+Details of the definitions of the 4 types of abuse are included as Appendix A a) Children Missing Education

 Detailed below are a number of specific categories where there is evidence of increased vulnerability, and all school staff understand the need to be particularly vigilant, taking advice from the DSL if they believe they identify a child who may need extra support or referred to an external agency.